Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

-The LSTM updates its NN parameters by comparing the differences between the true output probability distribution of the QC and the observed output distribution.
+The LSTM updates its parameters by comparing the differences between the true output probability distribution of the QC and the observed output distribution.
 We thus need a single metric that represents this difference so that we can feed it into the loss function of the LSTM network.
-In this paper, we propose a slightly modified version of the \textit{coefficient of determination} ($R^2$) as the standard metric for evaluating noisy QC fidelity. $R^2$ is commonly used in regression analysis to show the quality of how well a fitted line represents the original data, and it has been proven to be more robust and reliable than the other mean error-based metrics (MSE, MAE, etc.), especially on poor quality regressions \cite{r2_good}.
-Typically, $R^2=0$ indicates that the fitted line does not represent the original data at all, and $R^2=1$ indicates a perfect fit.
+In this paper, we apply a modified version of the Coefficient of Determination ($R^2$) as our metric for evaluating noisy QC fidelity. $R^2$ is commonly used in regression analysis to show the goodness of fit \cite{r2_good}, where $R^2=1$ indicates a perfect fit and $R^2=0$ indicates that the fitted line does not represent the original data at all.

-Recent works \cite{not_equal, pst_modeling} use the Probability of Successful Trials (PST) as a metric to quantify the performance of a noisy QC, which is defined as the ratio of the \textit{number of successful trials} to the \textit{total number of trials}.
-Although PST is easy to calculate, it does not give the user enough information to analyse the circuit.
-For example, figure \ref{3d_fids}(e) shows a distribution where PST gives a fidelity score of 0.14.
+Recent works \cite{not_equal, pst_modeling} use the Probability of Successful Trials (PST) as a metric to quantify the performance of a noisy QC, which is defined as the ratio of the number of successful trials to the total number of trials.
+Although PST is easy to calculate, it does not give the user enough information to analyze the circuit.
+For example, Fig. \ref{3d_fids}(e) shows a distribution where PST gives a fidelity score of 0.14.
 However, the user cannot distinguish whether this low fidelity is caused by $\ket{00}$ or $\ket{10}$, due to their similar measurement counts.
 Other metrics have been proposed to replace PST, for example, the Quantum Vulnerability Factor (QVF) \cite{qvf} and the Total Variation Distance (TVD) \cite{charter}.
 However, they do not offer a clear definition when multiple correct states are expected, which often happens for common NISQ algorithms like QAOA \cite{qaoa} and VQE \cite{vqe}.

-In another scenario where the QC outputs a uniform superposition like figure \ref{3d_fids}(d), PST and QVF will yield a fidelity score of 0.26 and 0.50, respectively.
-However, the uniform superposition does not give any useful information about which state should be the correct state as all the states have the same probability.
-More importantly, a uniform superposition can be easily generated by applying Hadamard gates to all the qubits, which renders the computation performed in the original QC meaningless \cite{unifrom_dis}.
-Since distributions worse than a uniform superposition indicate wrong result (e.g. figure \ref{3d_fids}(e) and (f)) and should not be used to interpret the computation, we argue that the uniform superposition should be defined as the worst case output and have a 0 score in terms of fidelity.